-- Outpatient Appointments (Including the Emergency Department (ED)).
+- Outpatient Appointments (including the Emergency Department (ED)).
 Two (2) people can accompany each patient to an outpatient appointment or ED visit.

 - Primary Care Appointments.
 Two (2) people (18 years and over) can accompany their child to any of our Children’s Health Centers or Children’s National Pediatricians & Associates.

 - Patients with, or suspected to have, COVID-19.
 The visitation for patients with suspected or confirmed COVID-19 infection is limited to two (2) designated people.
-While visiting, visitors should remain in the patient’s room.

 Please read the specifics below, as we continue to evaluate and adjust the visitor policy to ensure the safety of patients, families and staff.
 While the decision to restrict our visitation policy was difficult, we thank you for helping us keep our community safe.